 Assistant Professor of Dance

-Early in the semester, we asked Associate Professor of Theatre Ingrid De Sanctis and Assistant Professor of Dance Matt Pardo from the Innovating the Arts: Sophomore Studio class some questions to get their perspectives.
+Early in the semester, we asked Associate Professor of Theatre Ingrid De Sanctis and Assistant Professor of Dance Matt Pardo from the Arts Innovations: Sophomore Studio class some questions to get their perspectives.

 JMU X-Labs: What were the challenges that you were trying to address/overcome when you reached out to JMU X-Labs?